 Students and instructors can add annotations containing different elements in addition to text, such as:

 Hypothes.is readings can be graded and connected to the gradebook to enable assessment of a student’s annotations.
-To use this tool in your class, it must first be enabled in your course.
-See
+To use this tool in your class, see

 Social annotation can be used both synchronously and asynchronously.
 An annotation assignment required before a class meeting can help seed a more in-depth discussion in person.
 For fully asynchronous courses, a robust annotation assignment provides a space for student-to-student and student-to-instructor engagement.